2025

 Two-way ANOVA Intuition

-• If between-group variation \(>>\) within-group variation \(\rightarrow\) different groups have different means.
+• If between-group variation is much greater than within-group variation then different groups have different means.

 • Two-way ANOVA isn’t as simple as one-way ANOVA because there are many groups for observations to fall between or within.

-• The key is to see that a two-way ANOVA is actually testing three null hypotheses simultaneously
+• The key is to see that a two-way ANOVA is actually testing three null hypotheses simultaneously.

 Two-way ANOVA: Hypotheses